1. Quick Facts

 - Application Guidance: Apply 1–2 drops per target area

-- Administration Notes: Intended for localized cosmetic use on expression-line regions of the face
+- Administration Notes: Intended for localized cosmetic use on expression-line regions of the face.
+Topical application remains the primary route discussed in the available literature.

 - Product Strength: 10.00 mg/mL